sderenth/Scrapy-Draft-Data/README.md

 # Scrapy-Draft-Data
-Scrapy spiders for crawling basketball websites for preNBA player statistics, and depositing them in a database.
+Scrapy spiders for crawling basketball websites ([Basketball-Reference](http://www.basketball-reference.com/) and [RealGM](http://basketball.realgm.com/)) and depositing statistics in a PostgreSQL database.